DUNE/dune_plot_style/guidelines.md

 - Avoid large empty regions in plots.
 (Rescale axes as necessary.)
 - Strive to avoid jargon as much as possible.
 For instance: use “simulation” or “sim.” instead of “MC”.
 - Consider whether using seperate statistical and systematic error bars make sense in the context of your plot.
-- Where appropriate, add information on the vintage of the plot (eg Year, POT).
+- Where appropriate, add explicit identifying information of the plot (eg Year, POT).

 ### Font and font size